Mining in Australia: History

-Mining was an important early source of export income in Australian colonies and helped to pay for the imports needed for the growing colonial economies.
-Silver and later copper were discovered in South Australia in the 1840s, leading to the export of ore and the immigration of skilled miners and smelters.
 The first economic minerals in Australia were silver and lead in February 1841 at Glen Osmond, now a suburb of Adelaide in South Australia.
 Mines including Wheal Gawler and Wheal Watkins opened soon after.
 The value of these mines was soon overshadowed by the discovery of copper at Kapunda (1842), Burra (1845) and in the Copper Triangle (Moonta, Kadina and Wallaroo) area at the top of Yorke Peninsula (1861).